cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 Don't forget the `mail` gem returns an array of string values when calling `from` so we grab the first one.

-Assuming our `LegacyDocument` has the ActiveStorage attachment set up correctly.
+Assuming our `LegacyDocument` has the Active Storage attachment set up correctly.
-Remember, ActiveStorage is a requirement of ActionMailbox so we should already have everything setup and only need to add the `has_one_attached :imported_document` to the model.
+Remember, Active Storage is a requirement of Action Mailbox so we should already have everything setup and only need to add the `has_one_attached :imported_document` to the model.